HanwenCao/Frontier_Exploration/README.md

 ## Getting Started

-*Clone or download to local workspace and build them.
+* Clone or download to local workspace and build them.
-*Make sure the environment is sourced.
+* Make sure the environment is sourced.
-*Launch gazebo and rviz, then run nav_mapping and demo.py
+* Launch gazebo, then run nav_mapping and demo.py

 ## Prerequisites